The 13 Best Mini Portable Guitar Amps (That'll Shock You!) | 2022

 - FX - 8

-Okay, so don't expect hair curling volumes or knock-out tones from this little guy, but do expect fun distortion and crunchy tones from the Orange Crush Mini amp.
+Okay, so don’t expect hair-curling volumes or knock-out tones from this little guy, but do expect fun distortion and crunchy tones from the Orange Crush Mini amp.

-With its 3" speaker, the tone control delivers a vintage boxy midrange tone, or you can tweak away for a brighter modern tone.
+With its 3″ speaker, the tone control delivers a vintage boxy midrange tone, or you can tweak away for a brighter modern tone.

-The Crush Mini has a built-in tuner, headphone output and even lets you jam along with your favourite tracks via the Aux-In.
-Just be careful not to knock this amp around too much; built like a tank; it ain't.
+Just be careful not to knock this amp around too much; built like a tank; it ain’t.

 Best Bits